MeRupamGanguly/interview-preparation/SQL.md

 ```

 # WITH Clause (Common Table Expression - CTE)
-The WITH clause lets you define a temporary result set that you can reference like a table within your query.
+The WITH clause lets we define a temporary result set that we can reference like a table within our query.

 It improves readability, especially for complex queries with subqueries or repeated logic.